HOME

-The current ADEM MS4 permit for Homewood (NPDES Permit No. ALS000016) is effective from July 1st, 2017 through June 30, 2022.
-(Link to permit) Homewood is currently a member of Storm Water Management Authority, Inc. (SWMA) which has a membership of 21 cities within Jefferson County.
+The current ADEM MS4 permit for Homewood (NPDES Permit No. ALS000016) is effective from July 11, 2022, through July 10, 2027.
+Homewood is currently a member of Storm Water Management Authority, Inc. (SWMA) which has a membership of 22 cities within Jefferson County.
 SWMA helps the member cities cost share many of the permit requirements.

 The components of the permit are as follow: